French speakers cut around 100 CRS points off the general cutoff. Latest French draw on April 29, 2026 settled at CRS 400 with 4,000 ITAs.

 1,200 pts

-If you have strong French language skills (CLB 7+), you can receive up to 50 additional CRS points.
-Combined with lower cutoffs in French-language draws, this makes French proficiency one of the most valuable attributes for Express Entry candidates.
+If you have strong French language skills (NCLC 7+), you receive up to 50 additional CRS points on top of the lower cutoff.
+Combined, French proficiency is the highest-leverage Express Entry path for any non-francophone applicant who can realistically reach intermediate French.

-French-language draws target candidates with strong French ability, regardless of occupation.
+The French language draws happen roughly twice a month in 2026 and target candidates with strong French ability regardless of occupation.
 This is separate from the FSW French-Speaking Skilled Worker stream offered by Ontario and other provinces.
+Outside Quebec, NCLC 7+ qualifies you; Quebec runs its own immigration system with separate French requirements.

-Meet these requirements to qualify for French Language Express Entry.
+Meet these requirements to qualify for Express Entry French.

 Strong French ability as demonstrated by TEF Canada or TCF Canada tests.
 CLB 7+ in all abilities is typically required for category draws.